The Royal Procession is a long-standing tradition at Royal Ascot.

 Year on year, thousands of racegoers flock from all around the globe hoping to get a view of the King and Queen.

-We take a look at who is involved in the Royal Procession on day two of Royal Ascot...
+We take a look at who is involved in the Royal Procession on day five of Royal Ascot...

 Carriage One: